 Meet some of our students

-Hi guys!
-My name is Michael Brown and I’m a senior in the Bachelor of Health Science (BHS) program.
-I was born and raised in Coral Springs…
+Hi everyone!
+My name is Devin Valdes, and I am a fourth-year undergraduate combination degree student in the Bachelor of Health Science and Master of…

 Applying to the Program